GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Review: equations of motion of one rigid body in a potential

 We can view $\bm{R}$ to be in the embedded Euclidean space $\mathbb{R}^{3\times 3} \hookleftarrow \mathsf{SO}(3)$ and use $\bm{R} \in \mathsf{SO}(3)$ as a holonomic constraint.
 The Lagrangian $L$ (\cref{eq:Lagrangian}) has $9$-DOF before applying the constraint $\bm{R} \in \mathsf{SO}(3)$.
 The conjugate variable of $\bm{R}(t)$ will be denoted by $\bm{P}(t)$.

 The constraint of a system forces the evolution of the system in a specific manifold, and the manifold can be directly calculated from the constraint (one may refer Chapter VII of \citet{hairer2006geometric} for details).
 For a rigid body dynamics represented by a rotation matrix $\bm{R}(t)$, the constraint is ${\bm{R}(t)}^T \bm{R}(t) - {\bm{I}}_{3 \times 3} = {\bm{0}}_{3 \times 3}$. \citet{reich1996symplectic}, \citet{hairer2006geometric} have shown the procedure of finding equations of motion by utilizing the constraint for a rigid body system with a $\bm{R}$ dependent potential.
-Here, we shows an elementary approach of getting equations of motion of the system.
+Using Lagrange multipliers \citep{hairer2006geometric} for the constraint $\bm{R}^T \bm{R}-\bm{I}_{3 \times 3}=\bm{0}$, we have the following Lagrangian,